jeromerg/NCase/Presentation.md

 In NCase, you can mix any contributors in any definition.

-Imagine you test `TodoManager.AddTodo(...)` requires an additional argument: the user to assign the todo to, as following:
+Imagine you test `TodoManager.AddTodo(...)` requires an additional argument: the user to assign the todo to:

 ```C#
 TodoManager.AddTodo(ITodo todo, IUser assignee)
 ```

-With NCase, you need an additional contributor as following:
+You can introduce an additional contributor as following:

 <!--# NCaseCombiningContributors_VAR -->

 ```C#
 var user = builder.NewContributor<IUser>("user");
 ```